How to Create Docker Images?

 Think of a laptop box.
 It contains a laptop, a charger, a power cable, and a battery.
 The laptop is dependent on the charger and its accessories.
 This box has everything that the laptop needs to run.
 After packing it, we can ship and use it anywhere.

 Containerization does the same thing for an app.
 It packages the application, or code, and all its dependencies into one image.
-The app can require additional software packages and libraries to be able to run.
-So everything that the app needs is packed into one image.
+The app can require additional software packages and libraries to run.
+So, everything that the app needs is packed into one image.
 This makes it portable and allows us to deploy it anywhere.
 The target operating system doesn't matter anymore.
 Normally, apps are dependent on what the operating system provides.
 But in this case, we provide everything it needs inside that image.

 Why Create Docker images?